 Gloucestershire’s contrasting rural areas, the Cotswolds, Forest of Dean and Severn Vale, give rise to many distinctive communities, trades and vernacular architecture.
 The patterns of development in our towns and the city of Gloucester are equally fascinating.
 All houses, whatever their size and status have a history.
 House Histories make ideal presents, but please allow sufficient time before the event for research to be completed.

 In addition to undertaking House Histories and other local history research, Rose regularly gives talks on a variety of subjects and is the author of several publications.
-Her virtual talk at Gloucester History Festival on Tuesday 8 September is available to view until the end of the month – ‘Defending Gloucestershire’s Coast: 1583-1642’, was first given at the 2020 Gloucester History Festival.
+Her online talk, ‘Defending Gloucestershire’s Coast: 1583-1642’, was first given at the 2020 Gloucester History Festival.
 This is based on her new book The Gloucestershire Court of Sewers 1583-1642.
 Courts of Sewers held jurisdiction over sea defence and land drainage on low-lying coastal lands, and their records are a particularly rich resource for family and local historians.
 Rose is currently studying for her PhD at the University of Bristol.